 We offer Icelandic Language classes each year in the Fall or Winter.
 Our beginner class is ideal for those who have no or little familiarity with the language.
 Our Intermediate class is for those who have the basic foundation with the Icelandic Language and the Advanced class are for those who wish to broaden their skills or have a place to speak the language.
 Our relaxed environment encourages class participation.
 Fall classes begin on the third Tuesday in September and run for ten weeks.
 Winter classes begin on the third Tuesday in January and continue for ten weeks.
 All classes are on Tuesday evenings starting at 6:30pm at the Scandinavian Cultural Centre.

-The Thorrablót annual dinner celebration will be held on Saturday, February 18th, 2017 and showcases traditional Icelandic cuisine and entertainment.
+The Thorrablót annual dinner celebration occurs in February (TBA) and showcases traditional Icelandic cuisine and entertainment.
 Tickets are $40/per person and are available from Serena at firstname.lastname@example.org or Kendra at email@example.com.

 A joint venture with the Jón Sigurdsson chapter of the IODe celebrating Iceland’s Independence on June 17th.
 Each year we have a wreath laying ceremony at the statue of Jón Sigurdsson located on the North Side of the Legislative Building.

 Saturday, June 15, 2019 in Assiniboine Park.
 Icelandic Women’s Walk Each year, women of Icelandic Descent and their friends, gather at the Assiniboine Park for the 3 km walk.
 This multi generational international event has participants from a few months old to 70+ years old and is held in various locations around the same date.
 Upon completion of the walk each participant receives a tee shirt and medal.
 All are welcome to join us for this annual event.
 The fee is $25/per adult and $10/per child.
 Details in the Logberg-Heimskringla’s Calendar of Events.
 Pat Odegard is the co-ordinator for the Winnipeg event.

 August 3-5, 2019.
 Each year the Icelandic Canadian Frón participates in Thingvellir, the meeting place.
 The festival is an annual event on the August long weekend in Gimli, Manitoba.
 Each year tens of thousands of people, from Canada, USA and Iceland gather in Gimli for this spectacular celebration. https://www.icelandicfestival.com/